 Touch (or use cursor) the image below to see what we are talking about.

 Amazing, right?
 Now check out what one of the SLPs on our review team created using ThingLink: Coming in July by Avokiddo Testing the app out

-ThingLink for iPad lets you create an interactive images instantly, with links to your own 30 second videos, YouTube videos, text and @Twitter IDs.
+ThingLink for iPad lets you create interactive images instantly, with links to your own 30-second videos, YouTube videos, text and @Twitter IDs.
 It's super fun to use and a wonderful way for students to capture and describe the world around them.
 Share via text message, email, and social channels.

 ThingLink for the Web allows you to embed interactive images into blogs, wikis, and Edmodo with a click.
 Share on Twitter and Facebook.
 And follow channels of fellow teachers.